A More Perfect Union

 Is this overkill?
 Technically, yes.
 You could imagine that Rust might have an

-exception for types where all bit patterns are valid (like f64
+exception for types where all bit patterns are valid (like f64), as opposed to

 types where random bits could produce dangerous values (like a pointer type).